ARM-software/ethos-n-driver-stack/README.md

 * [Make](https://www.gnu.org/software/make/) A build automation tool.
 We recommend version `4.1`.
 * [Sparse](https://git.kernel.org/pub/scm/devel/sparse/sparse.git) A semantic parser for C. We recommend `v0.6.3`.
 * [GNU C and C++ and compilers](https://gcc.gnu.org/) Open-source tools for Arm processors.
 We recommend version `7.5.0`.

+The build platform must have at least:
+* 8GB of RAM
+* 4GB of free storage space

 ### Install the build tools